Keyruu/Keyruu/README.md

 I'm Keyruu 🔑 aka Lucas.
 I code but also do music and design.
 Check out my [website](https://keyruu.de) for info and other cool stuff.

+And you should check out my [blog](https://oblivion.keyruu.de/).
+I blog about all the tech stuff I do in my free time.

-I'm currently working as a DevOps Engineer at exentra.
+I'm currently working as a DevOps Engineer at myposter.
 But I would consider myself a full-stack developer.

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-MacOS-informational?style=flat&logo=apple&logoColor=white&color=007ACC)